 Silicone Send Back

 At Munch, we are committed to creating products that don't end up in landfill.
 We believe in leaving no waste from our products.
 We try our best to design and make our products to last (or made with biodegradable materials) and then put in place systems to enable products to be reused and recycled when they are worn out.

-We have set up a pilot facility to get the Silicone Send Back repurposing started.
+We are setting up a pilot programme to our Silicone Send Back repurposing started.
 We're working with a processor and expert scientist to test the silicone - as it is an advanced material!
 And then we'll start working with local designers and artists on the next stage - to turn unwanted silicone into cool new products made here in NZ.

-You can send your silicon products to us at our Wellington Showroom as we are the first ever collection point for silicon.
-Click here to organise a send back of your silicone now.
+You can send any food grade silicone products to us at our Wellington Showroom - the first ever collection point for silicone.